maiskt/hackathon.github.io/docs/06-Bank.md

 * Yes
 * No

-Note:

-* ACTIVE_BANK_LOAN questions are not available for 2013 and 2014 surveys.

 ## ACTIVE_BANK_AIRTIME
 Active use of bank for airtime top-ups: Counts individuals who bought airtime top-ups or paid a mobile phone bill in the last 90 days using a bank account.